micahscopes/Are-We-DAW-Yet/DesignDoc.md

 * Grid snapping controls on timeline
 * Tempo selection
 * Loop range on timeline
-* A custom control scheme for use within the project in place of standard MIDI.
-This control scheme will have:
-    * Standard MIDI-like note on/off messages
-    * Per-note modulation parameters on notes (volume, pan, pitch, custom).
-(Part of spec, but not mvp)
-    * Support non-12 EDO scales
-    * "Automation Nodes" in place of MIDI's "CC" messages.
-This will allow us in the future (not mvp) to create cool plugins (or even 3rd party plugin support) that can "effect/mangle" the automation data itself, or event to route control signals in a patching plugin like they were audio channel nodes (hence the name "automation node").
-The mvp will only support linear automation for the time being.
-    * Convert to/from standard MIDI and MPE for use with existing 3rd party plugins.
-(MPE part of spec, but not mvp)
 * Control clips on the timeline (like MIDI / automation clips).
 MVP features will include:
     * Clips can be added, moved, removed, sliced, and copied freely around the timeline
     * Drop-down to select MIDI CC that this "automation node" will be attached to.